NuGet/docs.microsoft.com-nuget/docs/consume-packages/consuming-packages-authenticated-feeds.md

 Refer to the [credential providers](#credential-providers) section for more information.

 1. **Encrypted Credentials in nuget.config**: If a credential provider is not available, you should consider using encrypted credentials.
-This method provides an extra layer of security by storing the credentials in an encrypted format.
+This approach provides an extra layer of security by storing the credentials in an encrypted format.
 For more information, refer to the section on [credentials in *nuget.config* files](#credentials-in-nugetconfig-files).

     > [!NOTE]